Mrolson14/mro_FlagPole/ReadMe.md

-# 🎌 Flagpole Script for QBCore Framework
+# 🎌 Flagpole Script for Q## 🚀 Installation
+1. 📂 Place the resource folder in your server's `resources` directory.
+2. 📝 Add `ensure <resource_name>` to your `server.cfg`.
+3. 🗄️ **Database Setup** (Optional): If using database storage (UseDatabase = true), import the `flagpole.sql` file into your database to create the required table, or the script will auto-create it on first start.
+4. 🔧 Configure the script by updating the `Config` table to match your server setup.
+5. 🛠️ **Add Items**: Insert the required items into `qb-core/shared/items.lua`.
+Framework

 ## 📖 Introduction
 This **Flagpole Script** lets players interact with flagpoles and flags in your QBCore-based FiveM server.
-Players can place, customize, and manage flagpoles with dynamic controls and persistent data. 🏴
+Players can place, customize, and manage flagpoles with dynamic controls and persistent data stored in a MySQL database. 🏴

 ---